 Other ways to reduce the rate of snow water intrusion through stucco during winter include:

 - Installation and restoration of sealants

-However, it should be noted that these methods are more of amelioration than a correction.
-Moisture problems can always reoccur if the rate of snow water intake increases because of aging of sealants or additional cracking.
+However, it should be noted that these methods are more of an amelioration than a correction.
+Moisture problems can always reoccur if the rate of snow water intake increases because of the aging of sealants or additional cracking.